 - Canada: 6 years

-- Kenya: Indefinitely for major transactions
+- Kenya: Indefinitely for large transactions.

 Special Situations